pathway27/GTH-Barcelona-Tramoji/README.md

 # GTH-Barcelona-Tramoji
 Project submission for the `Global Travel Hackathon in Barcelona, by Tramoji team`.

-**Emoji based social network for the 21st century travel discovery.**
+**Emoji-based social network for the 21st century travel discovery. 🌍🌏🌎**

 ![Add a screenshot from your project.
 For example the main website page.](https://raw.githubusercontent.com/Global-Travel-Hackathon/GTH-Location-TeamName/master/screenshots/Global-Travel-Hackathon-image.png)